 What Can You Do With a Master of Healthcare Administration (MHA)?

 A master of healthcare administration (MHA) prepares graduates to lead and direct various medical services either as generalists or specialists.
 Generalists may manage an entire health and medical facility, while specialists address the needs of specific healthcare departments.
-Healthcare administrators are essential to medical facilities and practices to help implement social and public policies, educate staff, and maintain the efficiency of their facility due to persistent technological innovations and changing healthcare laws and regulations,
+Healthcare administrators are essential to medical facilities and practices to help implement social and public policies, educate staff, and maintain the efficiency of their facility due to persistent technological innovations and changing healthcare laws and regulations.

 Healthcare administrators take up challenging leadership roles within our dynamic healthcare system.
 MHA programs generally prepare students to become executives at the forefront of the shifting healthcare paradigm.
 Healthcare administration candidates gain valuable skills to answer public demands and maintain the vision and mission of their department and/or medical practice.
 Administrators’ responsibilities vary but generally include fostering a medical community and monitoring the flow of professionalism within the organization.